MaxPleaner/bandcamp_labels/README.md

 ### How to use

 1. The first step is to clone the repo.
-However this will not give you a app in full working order.
-Certain folders (dist/, source/markdown, node_modules) are present in gitignore.
-But no worry - these can all be populated automatically.
 2. Run `npm install` and `bundle` to get the dependencies
 3. Run `bundle exec rake get_labels[metal]` to create markdown pages for the metal labels.
 You can substitute `metal` for your own query, like `electroacoustic` or